 Querying Data

 Faros provides a flexible GraphQL API to query data across all connected sources.
-GraphQL is one of the standard query languages for querying information on the web.
-To learn more about GraphQL please visit the GraphQL website.
+GraphQL is one of the standard query languages.
+To learn more about it please visit the GraphQL website.

 Trying out GraphQL